-CARS.COM — Before you can admire your lit Christmas tree and take in its woodsy aroma in your living room, you have to get it home from the lot.
-With approximately 25 to 30 million Christmas trees purchased every year, there are a lot of opportunities for damage — not only to your car, but to the car driving behind you.
-What's the best strategy for getting that tannenbaum home intact?
-Put that eggnog down and listen up.
+Before you overload the family truckster with the perfect tree, take a few precautions to make sure it — and you — arrive home safely.
+With approximately 25 million to 30 million Christmas trees purchased every year, there are a lot of opportunities for damage — not only to your car, but to the car driving behind you.
+How do you get that Tannenbaum home intact?

 Here are some more tips from the National Christmas Tree Association for getting your tree home without diminishing your holiday cheer.

 - Get your Christmas tree netted before leaving the lot to make it more manageable, and if it's going on the roof, the tree's trunk should be pointed toward the car's front end.
 Both of these tips will help reduce wind damage to the pine needles.

 - Make sure to select a tree that will either fit inside your car's cargo area or, if you have a roof rack, on top of your roof properly.
 Also ensure that you have enough rope or cord to wrap around the tree and secure it to the roof rack or to the cargo hooks.